nelsonomoi/php-technical-questions/README.md

 This repository contains detailed answers and code examples for DPO technical interview questions.

-## 1. Explain the difference between single-quoted and double-quoted strings in PHP.
+### 1. Explain the difference between single-quoted and double-quoted strings in PHP.
 Provide examples of when you would use each.
-- '**Single-quoted strings**': Variables and escape sequences (except \\ and \') are not interpreted.
+- **Single-quoted strings**: Variables and escape sequences (except \\ and \') are not interpreted.
 This makes single-quoted strings faster and less error-prone when no variable interpolation is needed.
 ```php
 Copy code
 $name = 'Nelson';
 $singleQuoted = 'Hello, $name'; // Outputs: Hello, $name
 ```
-- '**Double-quoted strings**': Variables and special characters like \n (newline) and \t (tab) are parsed within double quotes.
+- **Double-quoted strings**: Variables and special characters like \n (newline) and \t (tab) are parsed within double quotes.

 ```php
 Copy code